Comparing Credit Cards for Gas and Auto Rewards

 What to know about branded gas rebate credit cards:

 - Not all gas rebate cards are part of a network like Visa or Mastercard.
-Shell’s Drive for Five® credit card is a non-network rebate card that will earn you five cents off per gallon at Shell, but it can’t be used for purchases anywhere else.
+Shell’s Drive for Five credit card is a non-network rebate card that will earn you five cents off per gallon at Shell, but it can’t be used for purchases anywhere else.
+Gas cards that are within a network usually feature Visa, Mastercard, American Express, or Discover logos.

 - Gas credit cards in a network offer extra rewards, but still exclude purchases at other gas retailers.
 If you have a BP Visa® Credit Card, you’ll earn five cents off per gallon for every $100 spent on non-gas purchases where Visa credit cards are accepted, but no rewards on purchases at non-BP gas stations.